The Ultimate Grape Showdown: Sauvignon Blanc vs Pinot Grigio!

 Pinot Grigio often displays notes of citrus fruits such as lemon and lime, along with subtle floral hints.
 This makes it an ideal choice for those seeking a light and crisp white wine with a touch of elegance.

-On the other hand, Sauvignon Blanc typically showcases flavors of green apple, gooseberry, and sometimes even tropical fruits like passion fruit or pineapple.
+On the other hand, Sauvignon Blanc typically showcases flavors of green apple, gooseberry, bell pepper and stone fruit, sometimes even tropical fruits like passion fruit or pineapple.

 Both wines are rarely stored in oak barrels.
 They are mostly produced in stainless steel tanks.